stangeorge/learn-go/index.md

 ### Benchmarks

 Benchmarks follow a similar pattern to unit tests.
-I id a `cd src` to be in the same folder as the test file and ran `go test -bench .`
+I did a `cd src` to be in the same folder as the test file and ran `go test -bench .`

 ```golang
 func BenchmarkSelectionSort(b *testing.B) {